CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 * **Uninstallation -** You can uninstall all the functions by running the helperFunctionsUninstall.sql, the the helperFunctionsGISUninstall.sql and the engineUninstall.sql files.

 # Vocabulary
-*Translation engine* - The PL/pgSQL code implementing the PostgreSQL Table Translation Framework.
+*Translation engine/function* - The PL/pgSQL code implementing the PostgreSQL Table Translation Framework.
+Can also refer more precisely to the translation function TT_Translate() which is the core of the translation process.

 *Helper function* - A set of PL/pgSQL functions used in the translation table to facilitate validation of source values and their translation to target values.